 Popular music group

 This group started in the autumn of 2013.
-The focus is on timbre, questions regarding music technology research, and audiovisual themes.
+The focus was on timbre, questions regarding music technology research, and audiovisual themes.
 The group has been led by Docent, Adjunct Professor Susanna Välimäki and Professor John Richardson.
 Details availabe in the muto calendar.

 The Walter Benjamin group has discussed Benjamin's concept of aura.